Native Parser

 - Ensure Language Consistency: Through a unified early error check mechanism, ensure that

-javascriptcode can be processed consistently in different environments. - Help Developers Write Better Code: These rules also guide developers to follow better programming practices.
+JavaScriptcode can be processed consistently in different environments. - Help Developers Write Better Code: These rules also guide developers to follow better programming practices.

 Performance and Complexity Trade-off

-- Static rule check.
+- Static rule checks.

 - Detection of other static semantic rules defined in the language specification.